cylc/cylc-flow/INSTALL.md

 **See [The Cylc User Guide](https://cylc.github.io/cylc/documentation.html) for detailed instructions.**

-Cylc must be installed on task job hosts as well as suite hosts.
+Cylc must be installed on suite and task job hosts, although the external software packages (below) are not required on job hosts.

 ### Required External Software Packages

-These are only needed on suite hosts (not job hosts).
-They can be installed once and updated infrequently.
+These can be installed once on suite hosts updated infrequently.

  * graphviz
  * pygraphviz